Samina Ali

 Dominic Russ-Combs

-Dominic Russ-Combs’s fiction has appeared in the Chicago Tribune, the Kenyon Review, The Carolina Quarterly, and Ellery Queen Mystery Magazine, among others.
-His poetry and creative nonfiction have appeared in Third Coast and Indiana Review.
-He received an Emerging Artist Award from the Kentucky Arts Council and a PhD in English from Texas Tech.
+Dominic Russ-Combs’s fiction has appeared in the Chicago Tribune, the Kenyon Review, The Carolina Quarterly, Ellery Queen Mystery Magazine, and elsewhere.
+His long-form story "Faith" is forthcoming in Prairie Schooner.
+He received an Emerging Artist Award from the Kentucky Arts Council and is a former Stegner Fellow.
+He teaches full-time at Auburn University.

 Rachel Smith

-Rachel Smith’s writing has appeared in The Atlantic, The Seattle Times, The Rumpus, and The Coachella Review.
-She has received residencies and fellowships from the MacDowell Colony, the Marquette Residency, and the Elizabeth George Foundation and has taught creative writing at Stanford, the University of San Francisco, and the University of Mississippi, where she received an MFA in creative writing.
+Rachel Smith’s writing has appeared in The Atlantic, The Seattle Times, The Rumpus, Brevity, and elsewhere.
+She has received residencies and fellowships from the MacDowell Colony, Marquette, and the Elizabeth George Foundation and has taught creative writing at Stanford, the University of San Francisco, and the University of Mississippi, where she received an MFA in creative writing.
+She is at work on a novel.
+Smith was a Stegner Fellow at Stanford.

 Sarah Stone